leanhduy/react-learning/README.md

 ### Exercise 1: Connecting to an External System

-**Objective**: Create a component that subscribes to a WebSocket server when it mounts and cleans up the subscription when it unmounts.
+**Requirement**: Create a component that subscribes to a WebSocket server when it mounts and cleans up the subscription when it unmounts.
 The component should display messages received from the WebSocket server.

 **1. Setup**